syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 #### Customization of Preview for Drag and Drop

 You can customize the preview content by overriding the [PrepareDragDropPreview](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.Stencil~PrepareDragDropPreview.html) method of the Stencil.
-We can define our own customized preview to the [SymbolPreview](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.Stencil~SymbolPreview.html) property of the stencil.
+You can define your own customized preview to the [SymbolPreview](https://help.syncfusion.com/cr/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.Stencil.Stencil~SymbolPreview.html) property of the stencil.

 {% tabs %}
 {% highlight C# %}